nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3| **Command Line Interface (CLI)** | A text-based interface that recieves typed commands as input and returns textual feedback as output.
 4| **Graphical User Interface (GUI)** | An image-based interface that is more visually appealing than a command-line interface and encapsulates information through the use of icons and images.
 5| **Home Folder**                  | The folder that SectresBook is located in.
 It is also where SectresBook will store its data
+6|**Initialisation** | The moment when a Person or Note is created and added into SectresBook.
-6| **Java 11**                      | Eleventh version of the Java Platform, Standard Edition Development Kit (JDK).
+7| **Java 11**                      | Eleventh version of the Java Platform, Standard Edition Development Kit (JDK).
 SectresBook requires this to be installed to run.
-7| **JSON data file**               | A data file that uses the JavaScript Object Notation format.
+8| **JSON data file**               | A data file that uses the JavaScript Object Notation format.
-8| **Loan**                         | An amount of money that is borrowed by or owed to a person.
+9| **Loan**                         | An amount of money that is borrowed by or owed to a person.
 A positive value signifies an amount owed by the person and a negative value signifies an amount to be paid to that person.
-9| **Parameter**                    | A value passed as a section of a command, typically following a prefix.
+10| **Parameter**                    | A value passed as a section of a command, typically following a prefix.
-10| **Prefix**                       | A signposting word that indicates the kind of property (i.e. name, email, address, etc), which typically follows immediately after the prefix, that is to be passed as a parameter.
+11| **Prefix**                       | A signposting word that indicates the kind of property (i.e. name, email, address, etc), which typically follows immediately after the prefix, that is to be passed as a parameter.
-11| **Property**                     | An identifiable feature a person or object has that sufficiently distinguishes it from other objects of the same kind.
+12| **Property**                     | An identifiable feature a person or object has that sufficiently distinguishes it from other objects of the same kind.
-12| **Secretary**                    | A person that manages the tasks and events related to the operations of an organisation.
+13| **Secretary**                    | A person that manages the tasks and events related to the operations of an organisation.
-13| **Tag**                          | A label that groups related people together, such that they can be referred to as a single encapsulated entity specified by the tag.
+14| **Tag**                          | A label that groups related people together, such that they can be referred to as a single encapsulated entity specified by the tag.
-14| **Terminal**                     |  A text-based interface to the computer 15| **Treasurer**                    | A person that manages the finances and monetary transactions related to the operations of an organisation.
+15| **Terminal**                     |  A text-based interface to the computer 16| **Treasurer**                    | A person that manages the finances and monetary transactions related to the operations of an organisation.
-16| **Whitespace**                   | A space character ` `
+17| **Whitespace**                   | A space character ` `

 [Back to Table of Contents](#table-of-contents)